 Two methods are available for slope computation.
 You can choose between performing Planar or Geodesic calculations with the Method parameter.

 For the planar method, the slope is measured as the maximum rate of change in value from a cell to its immediate neighbors.
 The calculation is performed on a projected flat plane using a 2D Cartesian coordinate system.
-The slope value is calculated using the average maximum technique (Burrough, 1998).
+The slope value is calculated using a third-order finite difference estimator.